pawelptak/AI-Anomaly-Detection/CNN_LSTM/README.md

 1. The raw logs are transformed to csv format (from json/syslog format)
 2. The csv file is parsed by Drain algorithm and saved in the LOGS_PARSED_OUTPUT_DIR directory.
 Drain algorithm can parse syslog/json logs and extract features from them.
 In this case, the features are '''source, url, time and size'''.
 3. The extracted features are transformed into a pandas dataframe that contains columns :Source host,EventId,url_malicious_score,time [ms],size [B],label.
-Url malicious score is calculated based on this approach: https://www.kdnuggets.com/2016/10/machine-learning-detect-malicious-urls.html
+Url malicious score is calculated based on this approach: [Using Machine Learning to Detect Malicious URLs](https://www.kdnuggets.com/2016/10/machine-learning-detect-malicious-urls.html)
 4. The dataframe is transformed into a sequence of time steps.
 Each time step is a row in the dataframe.
 The sequence length is defined by SEQ_LENGTH.
 5. We train the model.
 6. We test the model and display confusion matrix.